gims-inc/dummy_banking_sys/README.md

 The branches will be named by the aspect or concept.

 In the end I should have an api, and three UIs -a terminal, destop ui and web UI.
 So help me code :sweat:

+unrelated, I happen to interacted with CODECO - Computerised Departure Control' system as a user.

 	#Resourcess